rajdeeprath/red5-server-apps/data-grabber/notes/iot-projects-sensor-data-grabbing-using-red5ro-server-api.md

 The string canbe received in your method and converted to a json object to extract attributes from it by name.

+## TEASERS:

+The applicaation scope of IOT projects with red5 is vast.
+Unlike nodejs, Red5pro is also a media server capable of offering complex  streaming services.
+Here are a few use cases where you can employ Red5pro in your IOT projects.

+1. IP camera streaming : Red5pro is capable of restreaming a RTSP network camera.
+You can build application to live stream - restream an IP camera and alongside capture various types of data events (such as motion level) that your device may be broadcasting.
+You may deploy additional sensors to gather environment data such as temperature , air quality etc at the location where your IP camera is deployed.

+2. Drone camera streaming : You could have a baseball / soccer match to cover using a remote drone which not only broadcasts live stream but also captures the temperature / humidity / light ambience  / sound and other necessary data to be added for live commentary.

+3. Remote Image processing : Your could have a IP camera deployed at a remote location which is used for capturing still images along with live stream.
+You can transmit these live images over to Red5pro where you can then use `Google Cloud Vision API` or a custom mechanism to process the image and identify objects in it.
+Your live stream will always be available in parallel.

 ## CONCLUSION: